NOSCAR LATIN AWARD 2019

 London Friend has been awarded the Queen's Award for Voluntary Service in 2016.
 It is the highest award given to UK volunteer groups, being equivalent to the MBE.
 The award issued by the Queen of England recognises the extraordinary work volunteers continue to put into the charity.
 London Friend has a very dedicated yet small staff, but most of the services are run by hundreds of trained volunteers, who give their time and energy to London Friend.
 Without them London Friend would not be able to support the LGBT community as it does today.
-You can find more information about the award and London Friend here.

 GSK IMPACT AWARD 2016

 London Friend received the GSK Impact Award in 2016.
 The GSK IMPACT Awards provide funding and training and development for charities doing excellent work to improve people's health.
 They are funded by GSK and managed in partnership with The King's Fund.
 The Award recognises the work London Friend has done to adapt as an LGBT organisation to meet the changing needs of our communities.
 It particularly focused on the work to highlight chemsex trends to healthcare staff and policy makers.
-You can find more information about the award and London Friend here.

 ATTITUDE PRIDE AWARD 2015